Won't take elitist view of banning beggars from streets, says SC on plea for their rehab amid COVID | Law-Order

 - India

-Making clear it will not take an ''elitist view'' that no beggars be allowed on the streets, the Supreme Court Tuesday asked the Centre and Delhi government to respond to a plea seeking vaccination and rehabilitation of beggars and vagabonds because of the COVID-19 pandemic.
+The Supreme Court Tuesday made clear it will not take an ''elitist view'' that no beggars be allowed on the streets and asked the Centre and Delhi government to respond to a plea seeking vaccination and rehabilitation of beggars and vagabonds in view of the COVID-19 pandemic.

-The apex court said begging is a "socio-political problem" and people are compelled to beg on the streets to eke out some elementary livelihood in the absence of education and employment.
+The apex court, which observed that a large number of people including children are compelled to be on the streets to beg due to absence of education and employment, said this is a ''socio-economic issue''.

-A bench of Justices D Y Chandrachud and M R Shah told the counsel appearing for the petitioner that it would not consider one part of the prayer which sought direction to the authorities to restrain beggars, vagabonds, and homeless persons from begging at public places or traffic junctions.
+A bench of justices D Y Chandrachud and M R Shah told the counsel appearing for the petitioner that it would not consider one part of the prayer which sought a direction to the authorities to restrain beggars and vagabonds from begging on traffic junctions, markets and public places to avoid spread of COVID-19 pandemic in all the states and Union Territories (UTs) across India.

-The bench said it would issue notices to the Centre and the Delhi government seeking their responses on the prayer made in the petition for rehabilitation, vaccination, and providing food and shelters to beggars and vagabonds amid the pandemic.
+The bench said it would issue notices to the Centre and Delhi government seeking their responses on the plea for direction to the authorities for rehabilitation of beggars and to ensure that food, shelter and basic medical amenities including COVID-19 vaccination are provided to them amid the pandemic.

-''As the Supreme Court, we would not want to take an elitist view that no beggars should be there on the streets,'' the bench said.
+''As the Supreme Court, we would not want to take an elitist view that no beggars should be there on the streets,'' the bench said during the hearing.

 While referring to a part of the prayer made in the plea, the bench said it is seeking to restrain people from begging on the streets.